kolchfa-aws/test-repo/test-spell.md

 # Getting started

+The WHO (World Health Organization) is an organization.
 Query Domain Specific Language (DSL) is a query language.
 Query DSL is used in OpenSearch.
+This is KIR.

 - [About OpenSearch]({{site.url}}{{site.baseurl}}/opensearch/)
 - [Quickstart]({{site.url}}{{site.baseurl}}/quickstart/)